pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 - Should Have
   - Administrative users should easily be able to view and understand the information provided in the report for a standard user
   - Administrative users should be able to make the leaderboard visible by the check of a box or something as simple
+  - Administrative users could bring up a Classroom report, in which case, the information would be formatted to be readable and understandable

+## Super-Administrative User

+- Must Have
+  - There must be documentation for the super-administrative user (e.g. on how to create each user of a different type and how to manage Schools and invite Schools)

+- Should Have
+  - There should be documentation for the super-administrative user on assigning and unassigning with Classrooms and the effects

 - Could Have
-  - Administrative users could bring up a group report, in which case, the typing test would format the information to be readable and understandable

-## Super-Administrative Users

-- Must Have
-  - There must be documentation (e.g. on how to create each user of a different type and how to manage Schools and invite Schools)
+  - There would be documentation on removing when dealing with Schools and the effects

 # Reliability